b4stet/py_aqua/readme.md

 ### Category chapters
 Each category chapter has 3 parts:
-- a description of items covered, defined under `analysis.categories[].description` in html format, and a waffle plot of item statuses
+- a description of items covered, defined under `analysis.categories[].description` in html format  (only `<p>` and `<ul>/<li>` tags are supported for docx generation)
 - the list of remediations, table automatically built from review results, ordered by priority
-- the gap analysis: a table pointing strengh or weakness of each answer
+- the gap analysis: a waffle plot of item statuses and a table pointing strengh or weakness of each answer